mort666/civitai-shortcut-uncensored/README.md

 * CivitaiShortCutBackupUrl.json : JSON file for backing up the URL during shortcut registration.

 # Change Log
+v 1.69.1
+- Manual merge of upstream, vetted code to ensure no regression to censored state.
+- Changed a handful of messages to 'Queens/Kings' English as it was bugging me.
+-
 v 1.69.0
 - Ripped the nsfw bull out of the code...